darkhelmet/verboselogging/posts/most-dangerous-programming-errors-25-21.md

 <script type="text/javascript" src="http://gist.github.com/387484.js?file=bad_redirect.php">
 </script>
 The problems here are more for your users than anything.
-If you blindly redirect them to sites and you don’t really control where they are going, that’s kind of a dick move, honestly.
+If you blindly redirect them to sites and you don't really control where they are going, that's kind of a dick move, honestly.
 An exception (sort of) is a URL shortening site, like bit.ly, which is the whole point of the site.

 ### Ways around it

-The first two CWE mitigations are pretty solid, and I don’t have much to add, so I’ll summarize:
+The first two CWE mitigations are pretty solid, and I don't have much to add, so I'll summarize:

 1. Use a whitelist, input validation or spam checking service to reject bad inputs (URLs).